 Foolproof Methods For Cracked Mirror Repair

-Fixing broken mirror is quite simple.
-Most of the items required for a mirror repair kit are everyday items that you can find at home.
+Fixing a broken mirror is quite simple.
+Most items required for a mirror repair kit are everyday items you can find at home.

 #1: Cover The Cracks With Resin

 The most common way to deal with broken mirrors is to fill the cracks with epoxy resin.
 To repair a broken mirror this way, you can grab a standard windshield repair kit, which can be found at any local auto supply store.

 - A putty knife

 - Glass cleaner

 - A clean cotton towel (or a microfiber cloth)

 - Liquid soap (dish soap, hand wash liquid soap, etc.…)